SAVE AN EXTRA $5 - $20 OFFUse code PETS in cart (Exclusions apply)

 Pet odors from the anus are caused by several different problems, all of which require frequent washing and drying to remove feces and bacteria.
 Use antibacterial shampoos, such as Vet Solutions Universal Medicated Shampoo.
 If the odor is generated from the anal sacs, which many call anal glands, have your veterinarian empty them.
 Insert Hemorrhoid Suppositories every few days to release a healing homeopathic medication into the area.
 These suppositories do not induce defecation.
 Address the possibility of food allergies because allergies are the number one cause of an itching rear end, scooting, inflammation, and reduced draining from anal sacs.

 Anal fistulas are aggravated by tail clamping which creates a dark warm space that bacteria thrive in.
-For dogs that clamp their tails because they are anxious, use calming techniques: Be Serene and Adaptil Collar for Dogs.
+For dogs that clamp their tails because they are anxious, use calming techniques.
 Prevent diarrhea because the loose stool increases bacterial contamination.
 Supplement with Fast Balance-GI to promote healthy intestinal bacteria.
 These bacteria make it difficult for infections that cause diarrhea to become established.